ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 for index := range names
 ```

+Slices are more complicated than they seem.
 To understand the inner workings of slices and arrays in detail, check out: [Go Slices: Usage and Internals](https://blog.golang.org/slices-intro)

 #### **Maps**